Approach

 5. AI Governance and Regulation

 Regulation is accelerating.
-For PE firms and their portfolio companies, the governance question is not "should we?"
+For PE firms and their portfolio companies, the question is not "should we?"
 It is "can we afford not to?"
 The SEC is already watching.

 Source: Stanford HAI, 2025